Hope, trauma and resilience: a conversation about vulnerable children in America

 We live in a world where we know that where children live tells us a lot about their life’s trajectory and where they will end up in life.

 The neighborhood or ZIP code a child is born in should not be one of the most determinant factors of that child’s quality of life or that child’s success or failure in life.
+For the most part, the disparities we see in society are not distributed evenly across the country, but are found in pockets concentrated in certain neighborhoods, communities and ZIP codes.

 It is a relatively small number of communities that produce the overwhelming majority of the young people who go into foster care.